pancaek/dotfiles/README.md

 - dunst
 - gtk themeing via adw-gtk3 and gradience
 - qt themeing via kvantum with qt5ct and qt6ct
+- zsh with powerlevel10k

+also, a bunch of tweaks to move various things out of my home directory and into .config

-Still to come once I rearrange the repo a bit to accomodate it are:
+Still to come
-- my environment variable configs for mozc themeing, and the fix for qt5 dpi
+- More rearranging things out of my home folder